orieasterly/portfolio/README.md

 # 2. SKU Listings Dashboard: Decoding Profitability for Strategic Decisions (May 2020 - June 2023)

 ## Objective
-- Develop a dynamic SKU Listings Dashboard to empower stakeholders in decoding the profitability of each SKU.
+- Develop a dynamic SKU Listings Dashboard to empower stakeholders to interpret the profitability of each SKU.
-- Unravel the cost structure's impact on business outcomes by seamlessly integrating and transforming data from various sources.
+- Hightlight the cost structure's impact on business outcomes by seamlessly integrating and transforming data from various sources.
 - Provide actionable insights for informed decision-making in pricing, inventory management, and strategic business optimization.

 <details>